All Solidigm Solidigm 2024 Sponsored Utilizing Tech

 “As an industry, we really have to be on the right trajectory of efficiency,” Gladwin urges, “Otherwise, we’re going to have some real problems powering this future.”

-This episode of Utilizing AI, presented by Solidigm, focuses on the importance of balancing scalable performance and energy-efficiency in AI data infrastructure.
+This episode of Utilizing Tech, presented by Solidigm, focuses on the importance of balancing scalable performance and energy-efficiency in AI data infrastructure.
 Host, Stephen Foskett, and Data Center Product Marketing Manager for Solidigm, Jeniece Wnorowski, talk to Gladwin about the immense energy footprints of data centers, and how it can be contained before it blows out of proportion.

 Some Perspective